Burecebal/Fragrance-selector/README.md

-# Fragrance-selector
+# Fragrance-selector for windows
 Fragrance-selector lets you add the name of a fragrance and then it automatically gets the seasons and day/night ratings of that fragrance from the fragrantica.com site.
 You can then randomize the fragrances for your specific season or time of day.
 The randomize uses algorithms which take the number of votes, seasons percentages and day/night percentages.
 The result of the randomize can be sent to your email.
 NOTE: This represents a project to hone and show my python skills and also to satisfy my problem of not being able to decide what perfume to wear. :D

 More updates will be made for this.
-One being a adding a  Graphical User Interface.
+For example, adding a  Graphical User Interface and compatibility for other systems other than Windows.

 PART I - Adding a fragrance